 So here is the key to the puzzle.
 The first two colors are squares, rectangles & rounds.
 The squares and rectangles were grouped together and given a deep brick red.
 But the rounds stand alone and are of lighter color.
 These were among the earliest pieces.

-Some early squarish ones, or should
+Some early squarish ones, or should we call some of them rectangular? |

 The squares and rectangles were grouped together since they are closely related.
 In fact, some tokens are squarish due to one uneven or scalloped side, or else they are barely rectangular with a difference of one millimeter.
 Burzinski liked to sharply differentiate the shapes as one or the other, whereas Brook used the term "squarish" here and there.